programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ```

 ### Verify Top 25 Words
 After optimizing the words, it is helpful to manually review the top 25 words to give you a sense of what the substance of the comments are like overall.
 If you see words in the top 25 that have limited semantic meaning, consider going adding those words, and running the subsequent code again.
-For example, you might consider removing a word like "didnt" - although, as you will see later, these common words impact the overall model relatively little compared to somewhat rare but very polarizing words.
+For example, you might consider removing a a word like "didnt" - although, as you will see later, these common words impact the overall model relatively little compared to somewhat rare but very polarizing words.

 The following lines of code print the top 25 words for manual review.